Track mileage automatically

 Read more about mileage reimbursement for employees.

-How to use the mileage log template to calculate your reimbursement
+Using the mileage log template to calculate your reimbursement

-The mileage log book template in Excel and Sheets format is set to calculate your reimbursement automatically since the formula is already there (note: this sheet uses the CRA standard automobile allowance for the first 5000 km driven).
-The rate for 2023 is $0.68 for the first 5000km driven and $0.62 for each km after that.
+The mileage log book template in Excel and Sheets format is set to calculate your reimbursement automatically since the formula is already there.

-The mileage rate for 2022 was $0.61 for the first 5000 kilometres and $0.55 for each kilometre after that.
+The rate for 2025 is $0.72 for the first 5000km driven and $0.66 for each km after that.

-[km] * [rate], or 175 km * $0.68 = $119
+[km] * [rate], or 175 km * $0.72 = $126

 Try Driversnote for Teams if you need a solution for your whole team.
-Using the mileage log template above may be enough for your team to report their mileage, but our app can save up a lot of time for you and your employees with the following features:
+Using the mileage log template above may be enough for your team to report their mileage, but our app can save a lot of time for you and your employees with the following features:

 - Receive accurate and consistent mileage reports from your team.